YehoanatnEzra/Dynamics-Networks-and-Computation-Course/README.md

-# Dynamics, Networks and Computation – Course Project
+# Dynamics, Networks and Computation course

 This repository contains my assignments in the course Dynamics, Networks and Computation: